 What to Do for a Chipped Tooth

-If you have a chipped, broken or fractured tooth, it’s important to visit your Lanier Family dentist or your area dental provider as soon as possible.
+If you have a chipped, broken, or fractured tooth, it’s important to visit your Lanier Family and Cosmetic Dentistry dentist or your area dental provider as soon as possible.
 If you wait too long, the damage to your chipped tooth could become even worse and require much more extensive treatment.
 Damaged teeth can also become infected, causing serious health risks and possibly even tooth loss.

 5 Ways to Handle a Chipped Tooth at Home